vamem9z-Moses/dotfiles/README.md

 To make slimv work correctly you'll need to adsf installed.
 The easiest way to do this is to install quicklisp and run `(ql:add-to-init-file)` to ensure that it loads whenever the REPL loads.
 See http://www.quicklisp.org/ for more info.

+## Postinstall

+Occasionally you'll want to run the rvm-pythonz-update.sh script to update those 2 to the latest versions.